kirstyn/rabies_minion/README.md

 # rapid-rabies
-Latest pipelines for nanopore based rabies virus sequencing.
-Pipelines are based on the ARTIC networks base template.
+Latest pipelines for nanopore based rabies virus (RABV) sequencing.
+Pipelines are forked from the ARTIC networks base template (https://github.com/artic-network/artic-base) and modified to be RABV specific.

 # install
 To install the `Conda` environment use: